The Energy Upside of the Fiscal Cliff

 That’s how many trading sessions remain before massive (and automatic) tax increases and expenditure cuts take effect.

-l up to this non event (more in a moment), energy shares have been hit hard.
+And in the roll up to this non event (more in a moment), energy shares have been hit hard.

 Well, three points up front to put some sanity into this overwrought conversation.

 First, the cliff will never take place.
 Pundits are treating this like some definitive confirmation of a Mayan prophecy.

 CNN has what amounts to a daily “cliff dive,” giving us the next eagerly awaited pearl of wisdom on yet another calamity to befall if the mess hits.
 CNBC is handing out “Rise Above” buttons with great fanfare to oblige politicos to move away from partisan rancor.

 Great!
 The three-piece suits inside the Beltway would never have figured out what needed to be done without a button.
 They know and they will kick something (a can, an accounting device, a legislative reprieve) further along before the deadline hits.